savonet/liquidsoap/doc/content/multitrack.md

 ## Track-level operators

-Some, but not, operators have been updated to operator at the track level.
+Some, but not all, operators have been updated to operator at the track level.
 They are documented under the `Track` section in [the API documentation](reference.html).
 More operators might be converted in the future (feel free to file a feature request for those!).

 For instance, to convert an audio track to mono PCM audio, one can do: